Skip to main content

 View Larger Map

 The 2010 Pollution Prevention and Control Plan Update also introduced the benefits of conducting “extraneous flow reduction” projects to help with reducing the wet-weather contribution from existing separated sewers.
-Extraneous flows are caused by otherwise clean storm or groundwater entering the sewer system through leaks or illegal connections.
-These are “leaky” sewers that generally do not have intended storm connections, yet they are found to react to wet-weather more than expected for a separated system.
-Techniques used for reducing these extraneous flows are numerous, but include works on the public and private sides, including such things as:
+Extraneous flows are caused by otherwise clean storms or groundwater entering the sewer system through leaks or illegal connections.
+These are “leaky” sewers that generally do not have intended storm connections, yet they are found to react to wet weather more than expected for a separated system.
+Techniques used for reducing these extraneous flows are numerous but include works on the public and private sides, including such things as:

-• Illegal private-side drainage sources like roof downspouts, sump pump and foundation drain connections to the sanitary sewer (learn more about Utilities Kingston Preventative Plumbing financial assistance program);
+• Illegal private-side drainage sources like roof downspouts, sump pumps and foundation drain connections to the sanitary sewer (learn more about Utilities Kingston Preventative Plumbing financial assistance program);

 Learn more at our extraneous flow webpage.